This article is intended for Teachers, School Leadership, and Wellbeing Staff.

 If you are looking for real-time notifications for content in the Red Flag categories like Adult Content or Suicide, use the Red Flag Alert email instead.

 Once your custom block rule is set up, School Manager will send an email anytime one of your users is blocked trying to access content with an alert enabled.
 The email will arrive within 15 minutes or less of the event.

-The email will come from firstname.lastname@example.org and will have the subject line “[FILTER ALERT] - Username has a new filter alert on Device Name”.
+The email will come from email@example.com with the subject line “[FILTER ALERT] - Username has a new filter alert on Device Name.”
 When you open the message, you will see six summary items:

 - Category and School Manager Device name